oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.pool_boundary

-    This read-only attribute is one of the strings "statement" or "transaction" which indicates when pooled DRCP or PRCP connections can be returned to the pool.
+    This read-only attribute is one of the strings "statement" or "transaction" which indicates when pooled :ref:`DRCP <drcp>` or PRCP connections can be returned to the pool.
 If the value is "statement", then pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when the connection is stateless (that is, there are no active cursors, active transactions, temporary tables, or temporary LOBs).
 If the value is "transaction", then pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when either one of the methods :meth:`Connection.commit()` or :meth:`Connection.rollback()` are called.
     This attribute requires the use of DRCP or PRCP with Oracle Database 23ai (or later).
 See :ref:`implicitconnpool` for more information.